Microwave Peanut Butter Cookie

 Mix peanut butter cookie dough

-To a small bowl, combine almond flour, peanut butter, butter, coconut flour, sweetener and salt.
-Use a fork to cut the ingredients together in order to combine.
+Combine almond flour, peanut butter, butter, coconut flour, sweetener, and salt in a small bowl.
+Use a fork to cut everything together until mixed.

 Crisscross

-Roll dough into a ball and place on a sheet of parchment paper.
-Using fork, press down in a crisscross pattern, classic of a peanut butter cookie.
+Roll the dough into a ball and place on parchment paper.
+Press down with a fork in a crisscross pattern (the classic peanut butter cookie look).

 Microwave instructions

-Microwave peanut butter cookie at 50% power for 2 minutes.
-Let cool completely before handling as the cookie is delicate and will firm up as it cools.
+Microwave at 50% power for 2 minutes.
+Let cool completely before handling.
+The cookie is delicate while warm and firms up as it cools.

 These were very tasty.
 I made a couple substitutions as I didn’t have butter or coconut flour.